True Purpose: Perspectives from a Distinguished Visitor

 The joys of our democratic, capitalism-supported freedoms come at a price, and that collateral damage is inequality and inequity.
 Capitalism comes with requisite winners and losers.
-It’s our role in the nonprofit sector to address the resultant gaps in equality and equity, and we have two primary tools: charity and change.
+It’s our role in the nonprofit sector to address the resultant gaps in equality and equity, and we have two primary tools.

 This is how we have chosen to show up in the fight to achieve a “for all” equity agenda in California, and, hopefully, as a tone-setter for the nation.

 The “fight” has a threefold set of purposes, equally compelling in weight.
 The first is a strategic purpose: How can our multiracial democracy—aided by a more inclusive (as opposed to rapacious) form of capitalism—strengthen and grow our economy and the nation?
 The second is the moral purpose: How does a nation built upon slavery, genocide, and structural racism reconcile its past in service of a brighter future?
-And the third purpose, for lack of any better word, is spiritual: Who are we as Americans, and what is our shared story as a nation of belonging and inclusion, rather than exclusion and bigotry?
+And the third purpose is spiritual: Who are we as Americans, and what is our shared story as a nation of belonging and inclusion, rather than exclusion and bigotry?

 With this framing in mind, I pass along the question to my colleagues here at Stanford: What is your role in the fight to improve opportunity, equity, and equality in our nation?
 Are you in the audience as curious, neutral observers and chroniclers of what is unfolding?
 Are you a judge at ringside, tallying scores of who is winning and who is losing?
 Or are you a tone-setter, institutionally in the ring, alongside communities who are struggling in the fight?
 Are you nurturing leaders who are morally compelled and preparing to be in the fight?